hyeon9/Splice-decoder/README.md

 * All your output will be saved to `${input}/result`

-## Build your own configuration file to run Splice-decoder
+## Build your configuration and input file
 **Make your input directory**
 - You should prepare rMATS output file, gtf file (which was used in rMATS)
 - In this example, we used "SD_input" as a name of input directory